dewarim/data-tools-for-reddit/README.md

 must not contain more than one mention of (safe, picture, money) and can be from 2012 or 2013).
 Currently you will have to write such queries in Java (see: Search class to get an idea of how to start).

+## Changes

+2016-09-19: Upgrade to Spark 2.0
+2016-09-22: Added sentiment analysis with Python and NLTK.
+For example results, see [code.dewarim.com](http://code.dewarim.com)

 ## Field order of CSV:

     @JsonPropertyOrder(value = {"author", "name", "body", "author_flair_text", "gilded", "score_hidden", "score", "link_id",